-Marden Primary Academy has a Published Admission Number (PAN) of 60 pupils for entry in reception.
-The Academy will accordingly admit at least 60 pupils in the relevant age group each year if sufficient applications are received.
+Marden Primary Academy has a Published Admission Number (PAN) of 60 pupils for entry in reception (to build on year starting in EYFS until up to PAN).
+The Academy will accordingly admit at least 60 pupils in reception each year if sufficient applications are received.
 All applicants will be admitted if 60 or fewer apply.
+Please see table below for further explanation of the PAN.